There are many different commercial real estate listing websites on the market.

-The Commercial Broker Association is focused on eight counties in Washington and Oregon.
+The Commercial Broker Association operates in eight counties in Washington and Oregon.

-After checking their search, I found that they have an inventory size consisting of 7616 properties.
+After checking their search, I found they have an inventory size of 7616 properties.

-According to similarweb, the monthly traffic is 82,530 visits, which makes on average 10.8 monthly visits per property listing.
+According to Similarweb, the monthly traffic is 82,530 visits, which makes an average of 10.8 monthly visits per property listing.

-In order to join the Commercial Broker Association, you need to pay a one-time setup fee of $350, be licensed of course, and then pay a monthly fee of $65 for a single agent.
+To join the Commercial Broker Association, you need to pay a one-time setup fee of $350, be licensed, and then pay a monthly fee of $65 for a single agent.

-Pricing depends on the size of your real estate office and the number of agents you want to join (source).
+Pricing depends on your real estate office size and the number of agents you want to join (source).

 This is another commercial property listing platform with a strong focus on office space covering 12 major cities in the United States.